 I recently did some digging to learn more about KitchenAid mixer gears.
 Here’s what I learned.

 Heads up: I’m not an engineer or a mechanic, just an amateur baker attempting to share some knowledge about my favorite baking appliance.
 If you have any information on the ‘sciencey bits’ I would love to hear from you in the comment section!

 KitchenAid mixer gears: Why do they matter?

 There are two ways in which the mechanics of an electric mixer can do this.
-The most common of which is a belt pulley system, using drive belts and pulleys to connect the motor to the mixer head.
+The most common of which is a belt-driven system, using drive belts and pulleys to connect the motor to the mixer head.
 The other option, the one that every KitchenAid stand mixer uses, is called a direct drive transmission.
 This works through the small rotative drive pinion that directly connects the motor to the planetary gears.
 There are no drive belts within a KitchenAid mixer, and because there are fewer processes, it allows for a more efficient transfer of energy from the motor.

 The material in which stand mixer gears are made from matter simply because they will have an impact on the lifespan of the machine.
 Every time you use your mixer, especially if you make large quantities of thick batter, it puts strain on the gears driving the rotational motion of the mixer.
 Over time, the teeth on the gears will start to wear, and eventually, the gears will start to slip.

 When it gets to this stage, you will notice a significant drop-off in performance (and often plenty of noise) and your mixer will likely need some gears replaced.
 For this reason, metal gears are often preferred by frequent bakers, as it helps our mixer perform at its best, for longer.